jordanrjdev/node18/readme.md

 In this little post we will be testing a new feature of nodeJS 18.
 Node.js 18 will be promoted to Long Term Support (LTS) in October 2022.

-For the Node.js 18 release, I'll highlight some of the new features and ongoing work in the 18 time frame and what our team has been involved with.
+For the Node.js 18 release, I'll highlight some of the new features.

 Exciting new features include:

 - Experimental Fetch
 - Test Runner